 Pushkar is a beautiful pious city in the Indian State of Rajasthan.
-Your trip to Pushkar is incomplete without watching the hypnotic sunset of the city from Savitri Temple.
+Your trip to Pushkar is incomplete without watching the hypnotic sunset of the city from the glorious Savitri Temple.
 Located at a height of 750 feet on the Savitri Hill, the temple has a fascinating history and a great religious significance.

 History of Savitri Temple

 It is believed that once Lord Brahma, who is known as the creator of the Universe according to Hindu mythology, was performing a holy yagna on the banks of Pushkar Lake.
 The presence of his wife, Goddess Savitri, was required to complete the rituals.
 However, since Savitri was late and the auspicious moment was passing, Lord Brahma married a local girl named Gayatri and completed the yagna.
 When Savitri discovered this, she was furious and went to the hilltop.
 The temple is constructed on the same hill.
 Later, an agreement was made that Savitri will always be worshipped before Gayatri.
 This tradition is carried on even today.
 The first aarti is performed at the Savitri temple and then at the Gayatri temple.

 There are two ways to reach the temple.
 Devotees generally take 200 steps to reach the temple, calling it a religious journey.
 The other way to reach the top is a ropeway that offers a fun ride to the temple.
 You can enjoy the breathtaking views of Pushkar city while sitting in a cable car.

 The temple is open 7 days a week from 5 am to 12 pm, and then from 4 pm to 9 pm.
 There is no entry fee.